provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetAssetOrdersRequest"></a>

 ### QueryGetAssetOrdersRequest
-QueryGetAssetOrdersRequest is a request message for the QueryGetAssetOrders endpoint.
+QueryGetAssetOrdersRequest is a request message for the GetAssetOrders query.

 | Field | Type | Label | Description |